yuzie007/mpltern/docsrc/supported_matplotlib.rst

 (https://github.com/matplotlib/matplotlib/issues/13028).
 If these Matplotlib versions are used, tick-label positions are not as expected.
-**When using Mpltern, therefore it is strongly discouraged to use these old Matplotlib versions and instead suggested to use higher versions.**
+**When using Mpltern, therefore, it is strongly discouraged to use these old Matplotlib versions and instead suggested to use higher versions.**
 I however also have to note that Matplotlib 3.1 may also have other serious bugs (e.g. https://github.com/matplotlib/matplotlib/issues/14751).